 - 1. Move forward with the existing project as scoped. - 2.
 Pull the project (and therefore decline awarded funding) and reapply for the full diverging diamond interchange improvement or another preferred alternative for the project. - 3.
-Pursue one of the conventional intersection configurations proposed by VDOT and their consultant team.
-Results of the additional analysis of operations determining if the 29NB t- 64 WB movements can be accommodated with any of the conventional intersection configurations will be presented at the MPO Technical Advisory Committee meeting.
+Pursue one of the conventional intersection configurations proposed by VDOT and their consultant team (therefore, not addressing the left-turn movement at Route 29).